 When it comes to continuing education, we want you to have as many options as possible.
 That's why we provide learning opportunities that will fit into virtually any stage of your life or career.
 Whether you're looking to switch jobs, broaden your skill set, or start a new venture, our courses will help you build your knowledge for professional and personal growth.

 We offer a variety of certificate programs and individual courses for professional advancement, skill building, and/or academic credit.
 Explore our offerings and find the program that works for you..

 Seeking academic credits to apply towards a degree at another institution?
 Our undergraduate and graduate level courses are offered during the summer sessions for visiting students from outside of Emerson to participate.

-Looking for a certificate program that counts toward academic credit or a pathway towards earning a Master's degree?
+Looking for a certificate program that awards academic credit or for a pathway towards earning a Master's degree?
 Discover our current offerings for graduate certificates in:

 - Content Strategy (online certificate)